 Our first gig was an American Airbase in Huntingdon, bourbon, men with guns and we manage to get through it without too many duff moments, result.

-2nd November we play the Marquee, love to be in that tiny dressing room and walk out onto the stage with the green and white striped canopy where I'd seen so many of my favourite bands play.
+2nd November we play the Marquee, although still billed as Cosmetix.
+Love to be in that tiny dressing room and walk out onto the stage with the green and white striped canopy where I'd seen so many of my favourite bands play.
 We went down well and they say they'll have us back.
 What a thrill.

 26th December, Boxing Day in a transit van with two roadies we leave by ferry for Ostende, heading for Germany to play American Airbases in Ashaffenburg.
 As we are coming ashore we find that we should have completed carnet forms, that lists all the equipment we are carrying, previously we had told by the promoter we did not need to do this.
 This turns out to be a scam, that many bands are stung by, we have to pay money to the customs before they'll let us in, the tour operator gets his cut.
 Welcome to the music biz.
 We have to wait all night on the harbour waiting for the office to open, before we can pay and leave.
 This makes us really late and broke, we have to drive like crazy, no chance to eat and have to go straight to the gig.
 We are so tired by the end we fall asleep on the stage while the roadies take the gear out.
 This is pretty much how the tour went.
 There was a distinct lack of food and sleep and being vegetarian in Germany was laughable, sometimes I shared a meal with Lesley, she'd eat the meat and I'd get most of the vegetables.